stanfordnlp/stanza/_pages/retrain_ud.md

 ### Testing the model

+The training script will report the dev score of the final model when it finishes.

 After a model is built, you can test it on the dev and test sets:

 ```bash